- Children must be age 6 or older

 - Bring water and snacks

 - All customers will be required to sign a Liability Waiver and Assumption of Risk Agreement before participating in the trip.
-Please CLICK HERE to access printable document to print, sign, and bring with you the day of the trip.
-Complete one form for each participant.
+A link to an online waiver form will be sent with your confirmation email when you book.

 Reservations are required.
 Click here to book online!